Alter Ego: Felicia Hardy

 Odessa continued her father's research into immortality and finally gained it by making a deal with a demon.
 After gaining the leadership of the New York Thieves Guild, she ruled over the group with an iron fist.
 She also orchestrated the theif of equipment and gear from members of the superhero community, including Nova's helmet.
 Felicia Hardy, thinking that this was a bad idea, helped stop her and bring the items back to the superheroes who had lost them.

 Drake considers Felicia Hardy to be her nemesis, with the Black Cat having successfully stolen from the Thieves Guild and slipped out of their grasp.
-How far will she go to captured Felicia?
+How far will she go to capture Felicia?
 Maybe a bit too far.
+And what exactly is the true reason for her obsession with the Black Cat?

 - Ambiguously Brown: It's not really known what ethnicity she is, but her father's name (Castillo) was Spanish, while Drake is old English.